tomwhite/tomwhite.github.com/projects.md

 permalink: /projects/
 ---

-Some of the projects I've worked on, and my areas of interest and expertise:
+Some of the projects I've worked on, and my areas of interest and expertise, in no particular order:

 ## Hadoop